xylemase/TestingTools/README.md

 ### Peruse the Code

-To read it, go to the links in the table above, and click into the desired area (at present, there's only `Golang/Cards`).
+To read the code, go to the links in the table above, and click into the desired area (at present, there's only `Golang/Cards`).
 Click any file to read the code.

 To return to this page, click the "TestingTools" linked node in any slash ("/") delimited range of nodes (a.k.a: breadcrumb).

 You may also be interested in my [test plan](https://docs.google.com/spreadsheets/d/1TZbfLPdaYk1R5Fl56N6DukIsLcjtKRDLVovpysmGB6k/edit#gid=0), which is:
+- A work in progress.
 - Only for golang at the moment.
-- A work in progress.

 ### Use the Code